jadielmwangi/pizza/README.md

 ## Project Author
 Jadiel Mwangi
 ## Project Description
-* Pizza is a page that provides a plantform where buyers can order  and recieve their pizza instantly. also it have contacts part and a footer at the bottom of the page.
+* Pizza is a page that provides a platform where customers  can place a pizza order  and recieve their pizza instantly. also it have contacts part and a footer at the bottom of the page.

 ## Setup Instructions
 * git clone https://github.com/jadielmwangi/pizza on your terminal.